robocube/rcl/README.md

 "here docs" in other languages, templates are used to produce complex, multiline documents.

-Suppose we have the following content in a file templates.rcl:
+Suppose we have the following content in a file `templates.rcl`:

     t:[?
       this is where "[! $x !]" will appear!